rabbitmq/rabbitmq-website/docs/dlx.md

 Messages from a queue can be "dead-lettered", which means these messages are republished to an exchange when any of the following four events occur.

-1. The message is [negatively acknowledged](./confirms) by a consumer using `basic.reject` or `basic.nack` with `requeue` parameter set to `false`, or
+1. The message is [negatively acknowledged](./confirms) by an AMQP 1.0 receiver using the [`rejected`](https://docs.oasis-open.org/amqp/core/v1.0/os/amqp-core-messaging-v1.0-os.html#type-rejected) outcome or by an AMQP 0.9.1 consumer using `basic.reject` or `basic.nack` with `requeue` parameter set to `false`, or
-1. The message expires due to [per-message TTL](./ttl), or
+2. The message expires due to [per-message TTL](./ttl), or
-1. The message is dropped because its queue exceeded a [length limit](./maxlength), or
+3. The message is dropped because its queue exceeded a [length limit](./maxlength), or
-1. The message is returned more times to a quorum queue than the [delivery-limit](./quorum-queues#poison-message-handling).
+4. The message is returned more times to a quorum queue than the [delivery-limit](./quorum-queues#poison-message-handling).

 If an entire [queue expires](./ttl#queue-ttl), the messages in the queue are **not** dead-lettered.